 KR1.1.
 Emergency humanitarian aid: increase outreach of delivery of humanitarian aid to 200 stables and clubs by the end of Q3

 KR1.2.
-Establish a system and ensure funding to produce 90 tonnes of feed / monthly for distribution in Ukraine
+Establish a system and ensure funding to produce compound feed for distribution in Ukraine

 KR1.3.
 Map situation with supply of hay and haylage in Ukraine by the middle of August.
 Prepare emergency plan to help stables with hay / haylage.